Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 1) Trump will probably nominate a woman in the next few days.

-Facing historically-large gender gaps in public and private polls, it seems unfathomable that Trump would put up a man to replace a feminist pioneer like Ginsburg, especially so close to the election and after his previous pick for the high court, Brett Kavanaugh, was accused of sexual assault during the confirmation process.
+Facing historically large gender gaps in public and private polls, it seems unfathomable that Trump would put up a man to replace a feminist pioneer like Ginsburg, especially so close to the election and after his previous pick for the high court, Brett Kavanaugh, was accused of sexual assault during the confirmation process.

 Barrett, only 48, was confirmed to her post in late 2017 on an almost party-line vote.
-The only two Democrats who defected were Sens.
-Joe Manchin (W.V.) and Joe Donnelly (Ind.), who was defeated the next year.
-As a devout and outspoken Roman Catholic (she has seven children), she has left little doubt in her public comments and jurisprudence about her deeply-held hostility to reproductive rights.
+The only three Democrats who defected were Sens.
+Joe Manchin III (W.Va.), Tim Kaine (Va.) and Joe Donnelly (Ind.), who was defeated the next year.
+As a devout and outspoken Roman Catholic (she has seven children), she has left little doubt in her public comments and jurisprudence about her deeply held hostility to reproductive rights.
 “Your legal career is but a means to an end, and … that end is building the kingdom of God,” Barrett said in a 2006 speech to graduates of Notre Dame, where she attended law school.

 Politico reports that Barrett is “considered the leading contender,” citing four people familiar with the matter: “She has strong support inside the White House Counsel’s office, which had already vetted her paperwork when she was nominated for the appellate court.”

-Bloomberg News also said “Barrett swiftly emerged as an early front-runner.”
+Bloomberg News said that “Barrett swiftly emerged as an early front-runner.”

 Axios reported in March 2019 that Trump told several confidants in multiple conversations that he would nominate Barrett for Ginsburg’s seat if he got the chance.
 “I'm saving her for Ginsburg,” Trump purportedly said.

-The Fix’s Aaron Blake looks at four other women Trump already put on the federal bench who he has identified as potential SCOTUS picks: Britt Grant, 42, who clerked for Kavanaugh; Lagoa, 52, was the first Hispanic woman to serve on the Florida Supreme Court; Joan Larsen, 51, a former Michigan state Supreme Court justice; and Allison Eid, 55, an Egyptian American who replaced Neil Gorsuch on the 10th Circuit and once clerked for Justice Clarence Thomas.
+The Fix’s Aaron Blake looks at four other women Trump put on the federal bench who he has identified as potential SCOTUS picks: Britt Grant, 42, who clerked for Kavanaugh; Lagoa, 52, was the first Hispanic woman to serve on the Florida Supreme Court; Joan Larsen, 51, a former Michigan Supreme Court justice; and Allison Eid, 55, who replaced Neil Gorsuch on the 10th Circuit and once clerked for Justice Clarence Thomas.

 The president tweeted Saturday that he will move “without delay” to fill the vacancy: